Nala Sinephro

-Nala Sinephro (born 1996) is a Belgian-Caribbean experimental jazz musician based in London.
+Nala Sinephro (born 1996) is a Belgian experimental jazz musician based in London.
 She is best known for her ambient jazz compositions, where she predominantly plays the pedal harp, modular synthesiser, keyboards and piano.

 In 2021, she released her debut studio album, Space 1.8, on Warp Records to widespread critical acclaim.
 The album placed highly on several music publications' end-of-year lists.
-Her second studio album, Endlessness, was released in September 2024 to further acclaim, likewise ending up on certain year-end lists of the best albums of 2024.
+Her second studio album, Endlessness, was released in September 2024 to further acclaim, likewise ending up on multiple year-end lists of 2024.

 In 2025, Sinephro scored the A24 sports drama film, The Smashing Machine, starring Dwayne Johnson and Emily Blunt.

 Early life

 Nala Sinephro spent her childhood in Belgium, growing up on the outskirts of Brussels, near a forest.
 Her Belgian mother was a classical piano teacher and her Martiniquan/Guadeloupean father was a jazz saxophonist.

-During her teenage years, Sinephro developed a tumor in her jaw.
+During her teen years, Sinephro developed a tumor in her jaw.
 The tumor's successful removal influenced a period of hedonistic living, with Sinephro frequenting Brussels-based clubs to seek out hardcore dance music.

 Initially interested in becoming a biochemist, Sinephro eventually transferred to an arts-based high school which featured a jazz department.
 There, she discovered the harp, which she quickly connected with.
 Sinephro attended Berklee College of Music in Boston for one year, dropping out after finding her job as a sound engineer provided a more practical education.
 She moved to London and enrolled in a second jazz college, though she quickly dropped out.